 Heritage takes pride in producing graduates who are ready to start work.
 Each campus has a placement team dedicated to helping our grads find their first job and additional jobs throughout their careers.
 The placement team maintains relationships with employers who hire our grads.
 Current students and graduates alike enjoy access to the Heritage placement office and services as a job hunting and career building resource.

 Heritage Institute and Heritage College are institutionally Accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 The Veterinary Technician programs at Heritage College in Oklahoma City and Heritage Institute in Fort Myers are programmatically accredited by the AVMA as a program for educating veterinary technicians.
-Veterinary Technician programs at Heritage campuses in Wichita, Little Rock, and Jacksonville have applied for accreditation by the AVMA-Committee on Veterinary Technician Education and Activities.
+Veterinary Technician programs at Heritage campuses in Wichita and Little Rock, have applied for accreditation by the AVMA-Committee on Veterinary Technician Education and Activities.